khulnasoft/integrations-core/aerospike/README.md

 ## Setup

 NOTE: The current aerospike integration is only compatible with Aerospike server v4.9 or above, see Aerospike's [Python Client Library Release Notes][1] for more info.
-If you use an older Aerospike server version, it is still possible to monitor it with version 7.29.0 or lower of the Datadog Agent.
+If you use an older Aerospike server version, it is still possible to monitor it with version 7.29.0 or lower of the Khulnasoft Agent.

 ### Installation

-The Aerospike check is included in the [Datadog Agent][2] package.
+The Aerospike check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration